LennonLab/Emergence/EmergencePrePrint.md

 One can modify the *Emergence* source code to include any additional number of processes, reproductive modes, etc., while ensuring that ecological realism is maintained in other respects.
 With additional modifications *Emergence* should produce countless other ecological patterns or even patterns that transcend biological fields, i.e., by simulating evolutionary processes, landscape dynamics, and by attributing genome sequences to individuals.

-*Emergence* can be freely distributed and modified, and will continue growing to give simulated individuals evolvable traits and genomes and to include new ecological dynamics (e.g., predator-prey, mutualism, parasitism) and the aspects of **mass balance - you mention this above, too; not entirely sure what you mean; does it suggest mass balance is not maintained in Emergence, or are you referring to captial M mass balance?**
+*Emergence* can be freely distributed and modified, and will continue growing to give simulated individuals evolvable traits and genomes and to include new ecological dynamics (e.g., predator-prey, mutualism, parasitism) as well as the aspects of strict mass balance and stoichiometry expected with a more explicit accounting of all mass and energy within a system.

-, stoichiometry, biocomplexity included in sister platforms (i.e., Locey et al. 2017).
 Developments to *Emergence* will also include greater spatial complexity (e.g., habitat islands, archipelagos, corridors, etc.).
-Because *Emergence* is open source and hosted on a public repository, any interested scientist can either contribute to evolution of the *Emergence* platform or even use the *Emergence* platform as the foundation for their own study in emergence modeling.
+Because *Emergence* is open source and hosted on a public repository, any interested scientist can either contribute to evolution of the *Emergence* platform or even use our platform as a foundation for their own study in emergence modeling.

-### References
+## References

 * Baldridge E, Harris DJ, Xiao X, White EP.
 2016.
 An extensive comparison of species-abundance distribution models.
 PeerJ, 4:e2823.
 * Begon M, Mortimer M, Thompson DJ.
 2009.
 Population ecology: a unified study of animals and plants.
 John Wiley & Sons.